How to Hire an Individual Housecleaner

 Massachusetts does not require employers to withhold state income taxes for household workers.
 State income taxes are the employee’s responsibility.

 If you pay a household worker $1,000 or more in a calendar quarter, you are required to pay state unemployment insurance.
 The unemployment insurance tax rate varies depending on previous unemployment claims against the employer.
-New employers should register with the Massachusetts Division of Labor & Workforce Development.
-For more information, call 617-626-6800 or visit www.mass.gov/lwd.
+New employers should register with the Massachusetts Executive Office of Labor and Workforce Development.
+For more information, call 617-626-7100 or visit mass.gov/lwd.

 Workers’ Compensation Insurance